 SMALL STEPS - BIG IMPACT

 Cotton, for instance, takes 2,700 liters of water to produce one t-shirt, which is enough for one person to drink for two-and-a-half years!
-Polyester, on the other hand, is less water-intensive but emits more than double the greenhouse gases of cotton.
+Polyester, on the other hand, is less water-intensive but emits more than double the greenhouse gasses of cotton.

-When faced with the facts of the apparel industry’s footprint, it’s easy to think the problem is too big to make a difference.
-We all know that on a large scale, bigger corporations have a huge environmental footprint, and therefore have a responsibility to take steps towards fixing it.
+When faced with the facts of the apparel industry’s fashion footprint, it’s easy to think the problem is too big to make a difference.
+We all know that on a large scale, bigger corporations have a huge environmental footprint, and therefore have a responsibility to take larger steps towards fixing it.